darrenburns/ward/README.md

 This approach is useful for quickly querying tests and running those which match a simple query, making it useful for development.

-Of course, sometimes you want to be very specific when declaring which tests to run.

 #### Specific test selection

+Sometimes you want to be very specific when declaring which tests to run.

 Ward will provide an option to query tests on name and description using substring or regular expression matching.